 Why Use Compost?

-Using compost has benefits in applications from house plants to large scale farming.
 Here are a few basic facts about why and where to use compost.

 Compost, also referred to as organic matter or humus, significantly reduces water use because it helps the soil hold moisture making it available to plant roots, and reducing erosion.
 Nutrients that would be washed away are retained in the soil improving plant health and crop yield.